jonasholbech/foofest/APP-REQUIREMENTS.md

 Since we don't have all the images of the bands playing yet, you'll have to do a little magic

 In the data you'll find a property called `logo`.
 If it starts with `https://` then just use it directly.
-If it starts with anything else, we have the image, and you can find it at `https://YOURAPP.heroku.com/logos/`
+If it starts with anything else, we have the image, and you can find it at `https://YOUR-APP.glitch.me/logos` or `http://localhost:8080/logos`

 Some images will have a property called `logoCredits`.
 If that property exists, you must use the data in the UI to give the author credits.